york-cs-dams/practicals/habitable_programs/exercises/coupling/README.md

 # Measuring Coupling

-**This practical is not quite finished yet.
-I'll be making changes until Fri/5 (30th October)**

 This practical covers:

-* Implementing the MPC metric for measuring coupling
+1. Implementing the MPC metric for measuring coupling
+2. Refactoring to achieve looser coupling
-* Investigating how the CBO metric can be implemented for dynamic languages like Ruby
+3. Investigating how the CBO metric can be implemented for dynamic languages like Ruby

 ## Building the coupling tool